ybenitezf/apply_4_a_job/questions.md

       }
   };

-  // the statis method can be called with:
+  // the static method can be called with:
   MyClass::MyStaticMethod();
 ?>